beardroman/RomanBeard/README.md

 # Hey 👋, Roman here!

 - 🔭 Currently working on [Crimson](https://dsc.gg/invite-crimson)
-- 📫 Join [Crimson's Lounge]() and check out my bot, and maybe invite it?
+- 📫 Join [Crimson's Lounge](https://discord.gg/DFZv2Zh) and check out the bot, maybe invite it aswell?
-- ⚡ Fun Fact: I have a brother that is annoying.
+- ⚡ Fun Fact: I have a brother that is annoying, he's up for sale.

 ## My main projects